highcharts/highcharts/docs/dashboards/types-of-components.md

     }
 }
 ```
-The above code snippet used in a [DataGrid example](https://www.highcharts.com/samples/embed/dashboards/components/component-datagrid) that uses data shared via a `DataConnector`.
+The above code snippet as part of a [DataGrid example](https://www.highcharts.com/samples/embed/dashboards/components/component-datagrid) that uses data shared via a `DataConnector`.

 When using the data connector the `DataGrid` is automatically populated.
 If other components are using the same data connector they will be automatically updated when the user edits a datagrid cell.
 [Here is the example](https://www.highcharts.com/demo/dashboards/datagrid-sync).